Barrel Cactus Corking: Normal Aging vs. Concerning Brown Tissue

 - Corking cannot and should not be prevented — it is natural aging

-- Maintaining good growing conditions (appropriate light, appropriate watering, well-draining mix) ensures the plant is healthy; healthy plants core normally, unhealthy ones may rot from the base upward in a way that superficially resembles corking until pressed
+- Maintaining good growing conditions (appropriate light, appropriate watering, well-draining mix) ensures the plant is healthy; healthy plants cork normally, unhealthy ones may rot from the base upward in a way that superficially resembles corking until pressed

 - Learn to distinguish corking from rot early in your barrel cactus ownership — this one identification skill prevents the most common panic and over-treatment response